GeorgeGkas/MVC-Blog/README.md

 ### Blog Members

-The members table holds the admin account as well as all the other users.
+The members table contains the users account (including administrator's).
 To set a new account you have to type manually an SQL Insert comand like so:

     INSERT INTO `blog_members`(`username`, `password`, `email`) VALUES ('someUserName','somePassword','comeEmail')

-If you are new to Mysql, please install [phpMyAdmin](http://docs.phpmyadmin.net/en/latest/setup.html) for better command support.

   *For Member Database Schema see:  **members/members_schema.sql***

-### Blog Posts
+### Posts

-The post table holds the title, a description and the main content of each post as well as the date of creation.
+The post table contains the following columns: the title, a description and the main content of each post as well as the date of creation.

   *For Posts Database Schema see:  **blog/posts_schema.sql***